Tanz0rz/haxe-fmod/extension/functions.md

 ## system_detachchannelgroupfromport
 <!-- System::detachChannelGroupFromPort -->
-Not exposed.
-Console port APIs are left out because haxefmod supports desktop and web only.
+Cannot be bound.
+This is a console port API and haxefmod targets desktop and web only.
 Route audio through ChannelGroup and Bus instead.

 ## system_get3dlistenerattributes
 <!-- System::get3DListenerAttributes -->